Law - Political Science - Administration

 Presentation

-The course offers instruction in usage law, in English and/or French.
-It is aimed primarily at students from the China University of Political Science and Law, and also at other students, mainly from abroad (China, Africa and Quebec).
+The course offers instruction in customary law, taught in English and/or French.
+It is primarily intended for students at the China University of Political Science and Law and other audiences, mainly foreign (China, Africa, and Quebec).

-It is also open to students at French universities and to legal professionals seeking precise information on the definition, normative force and invocability of usages.
-Courses will be delivered remotely, via videoconferencing and video streaming.
-The program may also be used to support exchanges with foreign universities.
+It is open to students from French universities as well as legal professionals seeking specific information on the definition, normative force, and enforceability of customary law.
+Classes will be taught remotely, in the form of videoconferences and video recordings.
+The program may serve as a basis for exchanges with foreign universities.

 • English and/or French